wkhere/stackless/Doc/library/mmap.rst

       Copy the *count* bytes starting at offset *src* to the destination index *dest*.
-If the mmap was created with :const:`ACCESS_READ`, then calls to move will throw a :exc:`TypeError` exception.
+If the mmap was created with :const:`ACCESS_READ`, then calls to move will raise a :exc:`TypeError` exception.

    .. method:: read(num)